+• kernel: Lustre-patched kernel (MDS/MGS/OSS only)

-- kernel: Lustre-patched kernel (MDS/MGS/OSS only) - lustre-modules: Lustre kernel modules (client and server for the Lustre-patched kernel) - lustre: Lustre user space tools (client and server for the Lustre-patched kernel) - lustre-osd-ldiskfs: Backing filesystem kernel module (MDS/MGS/OSS only) - e2fsprogs: Backing filesystem creation and repair tools (MDS/MGS/OSS only) - e2fsprogs-libs: Backing filesystem creation and repair tools libraries (MDS/MGS/OSS and EL6 only) - e2fsprogs-devel: Backing filesystem creation and repair tools development (MDS/MGS/OSS and EL6 only)
+- lustre-modules: Lustre kernel modules (client and server for the Lustre-patched kernel and EL6 only) - kmod-lustre: Lustre kernel modules (client and server for the Lustre-patched kernel and EL7 only) - lustre: Lustre user space tools (client and server for the Lustre-patched kernel) - lustre-osd-ldiskfs: Backing filesystem kernel module (MDS/MGS/OSS only and EL6 only) - lustre-osd-ldiskfs-mount: Backing filesystem kernel module (MDS/MGS/OSS) - kmod-lustre-osd-ldiskfs: Backing filesystem kernel module (MDS/MGS/OSS and EL7 only) - e2fsprogs: Backing filesystem creation and repair tools (MDS/MGS/OSS only) - e2fsprogs-libs: Backing filesystem creation and repair tools libraries (MDS/MGS/OSS) - e2fsprogs-devel: Backing filesystem creation and repair tools development (MDS/MGS/OSS and EL6 only)

-The e2fsprogs package requires the libss and libcom_err packages, also available from the same location as e2fsprogs.
+The e2fsprogs package requires the libss,libcom\err, and libcom\err-devel packages, also available from the same location as e2fsprogs.
 All three packages should be installed on the system if they are not already there.

-In most cases, the e2fsprogs package from the distribution is already installed, so the package only has to be upgraded.
+In most cases, the elfsprogs package from the distribution is already installed, so the package only has to be upgraded.
 If the Lustre kernel version has a lower version number than the already-installed kernel, then the Lustre kernel needs to be installed with the --force option.
 Warning and error messages that may display about installing packages in a software image can be ignored.